MetaphorData/connectors/metaphor/thought_spot/README.md

 # ThoughtSpot

-This connector extracts technical metadata from ThoughtSpot using [ThoughtSpot API](https://try-everywhere.thoughtspot.cloud/v2/#/everywhere/api/rest/playgroundV2)
+This connector extracts technical metadata from ThoughtSpot using [ThoughtSpot REST API v2](https://try-everywhere.thoughtspot.cloud/v2/#/everywhere/api/rest/playgroundV2).

 ## Setup

+This connector requires a [ThoughtSpot Everywhere](https://www.thoughtspot.com/everywhere) Edition license to use ThoughtSpot REST API v2.
+See this documentation [Difference between REST v2 and v2 APIs](https://try-everywhere.thoughtspot.cloud/v2/#/everywhere/documentation/en/?pageid=v1v2-comparison) for more details.

 We recommend creating a secret key for the connector.